What Does The Coefficient Represent In A Chemical Formula

 Q: Do coefficients affect the units of a chemical equation?

 A: Coefficients do not directly affect the units of a chemical equation.
-The units are determined by the physical quantities being measured, such as mass, moles, or volume.
-However, coefficients are essential for ensuring that the units are consistent throughout the equation.
+Practically speaking, the units are determined by the physical quantities being measured, such as mass, moles, or volume.
+That said, coefficients are essential for ensuring that the units are consistent throughout the equation.

 Q: How do coefficients relate to the concept of molar mass?